grafana/grafana/docs/sources/enterprise/saml.md

 SAML authentication integration allows your Grafana users to log in by using an external SAML 2.0 Identity Provider (IdP).
 To enable this, Grafana becomes a Service Provider (SP) in the authentication flow, interacting with the IdP to exchange user information.

-The SAML single-sign-on (SSO) standard is varied and flexible.
+The SAML single sign-on (SSO) standard is varied and flexible.
 Our implementation contains the subset of features needed to provide a smooth authentication experience into Grafana.

 > Only available in Grafana Enterprise v6.3+.
 If you encounter any problems with our implementation, please don't hesitate to contact us.